projectcalico/calico/master/security/icmp-ping.md

 Calico network policy also lets you deny and allow specific parts of the ICMP packet for fine-grain control.
 For example, you can specify ICMP type 5, code 2.
 For details, see [ICMP type and code](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol#Control_messages).

 ### How to

+In this section, we introduce a global "deny all ICMP" policy to show the power of Calico network policy.
+Keep in mind that this policy **blocks all traffic to and from any workload in a cluster**.
+If your ultimate goal is to allow some traffic, be sure to have those policies ready before applying the global deny all policy.

 - [Deny all ICMP](#deny-all-icmp)
 - [Allow ICMP ping only within a cluster](#allow-icmp-ping-only-within-a-cluster)